+2020 2019

-2020 2019 Actuarially determined contribution Contributions in relation to the actuarially determined contribution - \$ - Contribution deficiency (ex cess) \$ - \$ Covered-employee payroll 8,405 8,018 Contributions as a percentag % -% Valuation dates: June 30, 2019.
-Results were rolled for ward l to June 30, 2 2020.
+Actuarially determined contribution \$ - \$

+Contributions in relation to the actuarially determined contribution

+Contribution deficiency (excess) \$ - \$

+Covered-employee payroll 8,405 8,018

+Contributions as a percentage of covered-employee payroll -% %

+Valuation dates: June 30, 2019.
+Results were rolled forward to June 30, 2020.

 Actuarial cost method: Entry age normal, level percent of pay.
 Service costs are attributed through all assumed ages of exit from active service.

-Amortization method: N/A Asset valuation method: Market values Inflation: 3.0% per annum Salary increases: 4.25% per annum Investment rate of return: 4.6% for 2020, 4.40% for 2019 Health care trend rates: 7.4% grading down to an ultimate rate of 4.75% for <65, 6.8% grading down to an ultimate rate of 4.75% for >65 Mortality: 0 0 on the Pub-2010 Above Median Headcount Weighted - General Mortality table published by the Society of Actuaries in 2019.
-The mortality improvement scale was updated to the MP-2019 scale.
-Benefit changes: Plan change adopted since the last full valuation which provid survivor coverage for a period of up to 5 years following the of of the retiree.
+Amortization method: N/A

+Asset valuation method: Market values

+Inflation: 3.0% per annum

+Salary increases: 4.25% per annum

+Investment rate of return: 4.6% for 2020, 4.40% for 2019

+Health care trend rates: 7.4% grading down to an ultimate rate of 4.75% for <65, 6.8% grading down to an ultimate rate of 4.75% for >65

+Mortality: Based on the Pub-2010 Above Median Headcount Weighted

+General Mortality table published by the Society of Actuaries in 2019.
+The mortality improvement scale was updated to the MPsurvivor coverage for a period of up to 5 years following the death of the retiree.

+2019 scale.

+Benefit changes: Plan change adopted since the last full valuation which provides